simonante/shimonem/_posts/2022-08-09-Ante-Miscellaneous.md

 22

 In her I saw that fine and high purity, that formal and kempt exquisite mien that moves with all the grace of poetic Passion.
-She sat there in her eternal feminine, supple and lithe, in a light ironed long-sleeve blouse, sat there before a fine piano keyboard.
+She sat there in her eternal feminine, supple and lithe, in a light ironed long-sleeve blouse, sat there before the fine pianoforte.

 23